The Bulgarian Legal System and Legal Research

 Herein we have outlined only a few of the great number of publications concerning the legal matter and many of those we have not mentioned may be of equal importance for the researchers.

-[2] The Statutes and Statutory Instruments Act (SIA) and Decree #883 on its implementation, a somewhat unique Bulgarian laws, regulate the structure, preparation, promulgation and implementation of Acts of Parliament and of statutory instruments, as well as the interpretation, abrogation, correction of factual mistakes, and the application of legal provisions by way of analogia legis and analogia juris.
+[2] The Statutes and Statutory Instruments Act (SIA) and Decree #883 on its implementation, somewhat unique Bulgarian laws, regulate the structure, preparation, promulgation, and implementation of Acts of Parliament and of statutory instruments, as well as the interpretation, abrogation, correction of factual mistakes, and the application of legal provisions by way of analogia legis and analogia juris.

-[3] In addition, the various Colleges of SAC can issue Interpretative Decisions, which unlike of those of the Colleges of SCC are solely guidelines to the other courts and the administration.
+[3] In addition, the various Colleges of SAC can issue Interpretative Decisions, which unlike those of the Colleges of SCC are solely guidelines to the other courts and the administration.

 [4] The State Gazette (Държавен вестник) is the official publication of the National Assembly of the Republic of Bulgaria.
-According to the State Gazette Act its content is divided into official section and non-official section.
+According to the State Gazette Act, its content is divided into an official section and a non-official section.
 All acts of Parliament, statutory instruments, international treaties, decisions of the Constitutional Court, and those of SAC which proclaim subordinate legislation incompatible with an Act of Parliament, are published in the official section.
-The non-official section contains some of the individual administrative acts of ministers and heads of central and local government bodies (where publication is required by law); some notifications and announcements of ministries, other departments, academies, higher schools and research institutes, municipalities; court subpoenas (in specific case); some court decisions, among other officially required notifications.
+The non-official section contains some of the individual administrative acts of ministers and heads of central and local government bodies (where publication is required by law); some notifications and announcements of ministries, other departments, academies, higher schools, and research institutes, municipalities; court subpoenas (in specific case); some court decisions, among other officially required notifications.
 For more information refer to the Parliament’s website.